 One of the quotes she likes to share with students is “The tragedy of life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.” – Rev. Benjamin Elijah Mays

 Cheryl Wieseler is an advisor and instructor for Student Support Services.
-In addition to meeting with students one-on-one, she also teaches the GS-110 college success course.
+In addition to meeting with students one-on-one, she also teaches the Foundations for Learning and Development (GS 100) course.

 Cheryl grew up in northeast Nebraska.
 She attended college and graduate school at Wayne State College in Wayne, Nebraska, earning a Bachelor's Degree in Language Arts Education and a Master's Degree in Educational Administration.
 She spent six years as a high school teacher and coach followed by a year as the director of the after school program on the Omaha Indian Reservation in Macy, Nebraska.